mcfly722/context/README.md

 #### 4. Close context and all it's subchilds
 ```
-rootContext.Cancel(context.Canceled)
+context0.Cancel(context.Canceled)
 ```

 ### Limitations and specific
-1. There are no additional error checks so scenarios:<br>
+There are no additional error checks, so there are prohibited scenarios:<br>

 a) call <b>Cancel()</b> second time for same <b>context</b><br>
 b) cancel context without select and <b>OnCancel</b> handler<br>
 c) <b>OnCancel</b> handler without <b>Disposed()</b> method<br>

-this scenarios are not allowed and you should control it by yourself.

-2. There are no mutex'es in this module for any contexts to block operations between delete and add to childs in context tree.<br>
-Instead of it, it is implemented through several channels to root goroutine node which orchestrate all this collisions.
-This code little bit more complex, but stable and fast
-(race conditions and collisions tested in additional tests).